On Mother's Day, we're honoring all mums and mommies with a special nod to a few who were "Mothers of the Year."

 Egan, who had lived in five states and held various leadership posts with the Church of Jesus Christ of Latter-Day Saints, raised seven children and served as "'mission mother' to more than 400 missionaries from 30 countries," from 2005-2008, while her husband, Robert, presided over the church's South Africa Cape Town Mission.

 Many of those missionaries as well as former neighbors, who regarded her as a second mother, shared their memories of Egan on the online guest book that accompanies her obit.

 One former missionary wrote: "Her life and teachings are indeed celebrated and evident in the lives of the many missionaries she taught how to be men, women and Serving Always Christ The Master."

 Nonagene Daniel, who died April 15 at age 90, was named "Mother of the Year" by the DeKalb Chapter of the Georgia Federation of Women in the 1970s, according to the family-placed obit in the Atlanta Journal-Constitution.

-Daniel, the mother of three and a member of the Lithonia (Ga.)
-First Baptist Church, was concerned with the well-being and spiritual growth of missionaries.
+Daniel, the mother of three and a member of the First Baptist Church of Lithonia, Georgia, was concerned with the well-being and spiritual growth of missionaries.

-Helen Kim, the 1985 Illinois Mother of the Year, who died April 11 at age 85, raised two daughters and a son, according to the obituary in the obit in the Springfield (Ill.)
-State Journal-Register.
+Helen Kim, the 1985 Illinois Mother of the Year, who died April 11 at age 85, raised two daughters and a son, according to the obituary in the Springfield State Journal-Register.